 GARNET GHOST TOWN

-Embrace the season by visiting Garnet Ghost Town, one of Montana’s best-preserved ghost towns.
-Just 30 miles east of Missoula, the entire family will delight in an authentic glimpse of homesteader life in the Old West.
-Thirty historic buildings remain standing today—including cabins, a saloon and part of a hotel—some of which you can walk through.
-In addition to exploring the town itself, multiple hiking trails begin at the Garnet parking lot and travel through forests dotted with golden trees.
+Embrace the spooky season with a visit to Garnet Ghost Town, one of Montana’s best-preserved ghost towns.
+Just 30 miles east of Missoula, families can step back into homesteader life in the Old West.
+Thirty historic buildings remain standing today—including cabins, a saloon and part of a hotel—some open for walking through.
+Beyond the townsite, several hiking trails begin at the Garnet parking lot and travel through forests dotted with golden fall trees.

 TRAVELERS’ REST STATE PARK

-A visit to Travelers’ Rest State Park will spark the imaginations of family members old and young.
-Located half a mile west of Lolo, Travelers’ Rest State Park is the only archaeologically verified campsite of Lewis and Clark and was declared a National Historic Landmark in 1960.
-Pick up a brochure at the visitor center, open Wednesday through Sunday in the fall and winter, and take a self-guided tour outside on a half-mile loop.
-Inside the visitor center you’ll also find artifacts from the Salish, Pend d’Oreille and Nez Perce tribes who used Travelers’ Rest for centuries as a campsite and trail junction.
+A visit to Travelers’ Rest State Park offers something for all ages.
+Located half a mile west of Lolo, it is the only archaeologically verified campsite of Lewis and Clark and was designated a National Historic Landmark in 1960.
+Pick up a brochure at the visitor center—open Wednesday through Sunday in fall and winter—and take a self-guided tour along the half-mile loop.
+Inside, you’ll also find artifacts from the Salish, Pend d’Oreille and Nez Perce tribes, who used Travelers’ Rest for centuries as a campsite and trail junction.

 GLACIER NATIONAL PARK

-Related: Bison Range, Fall Fun, Family Fun, Garnet Ghost Town, Glacier National Park, Hot Springs, Lolo, Moiese, Montana, Outdoor Fun
+Related: Bison Range, Events, Fall Fun, Family Fun, Garnet Ghost Town, Glacier National Park, Hot Springs, Lolo, Moiese, Montana, Outdoor Fun, Vacation

 Comments